-Do you have a stash of cloth diapers, but have no idea how to get them ready for your baby?
+Do you have a stash of cloth diapers but no idea how to get them ready for your baby?

 Right out of the package, most cloth diapers are not at their full absorbency, especially diapers made out of natural fibers.
-That’s because these types of diapers hold oils within the fibers themselves.
-These oils can also deposit onto other diapers, making them repel as well.
+These types of diapers hold oils within the fibers.
+These oils can also deposit onto other diapers, making them all repel liquid.

 Even though diapers made from synthetic fibers do not have natural oils in them, they still need to be prepped before they go on your baby’s bottom.
-Prepping will take away any dirt and grime that got on your diapers during manufacturing or shipping as well as open up the fibers so that they become more absorbent (source).
+Prepping will take away any dirt and grime that may have accumulated on your diapers during manufacturing or shipping and open the fibers so that they become more absorbent.

 Natural or Synthetic Fibers

 So, you have your stash of diapers.
-Some might be made from synthetic fibers, some might be made from natural.
+Some might be made from synthetic fibers; some might be made from natural.
 You might assume you can prep them together, but don’t go running to the washing machine just yet.
-This is actually a hotly-debated topic in the cloth diaper world.
+This is a hotly debated topic in the cloth diaper world.

 On one side of the debate is the separation group.
-They believe if you prep your synthetic diapers together with the natural fiber ones, that the oils from the natural-fiber diapers will seep into the others and cause them to repel moisture.
-So, this group chooses to keep prep them separately.
+They believe if you prep your synthetic diapers together with the natural-fiber ones, the oils from the natural-fiber diapers will seep into the others and cause them to repel moisture.
+So, this group chooses to prep each type separately.

 The other side of the debate is the group of people who choose to prep their diapers together.
-They believe if you use a good quality detergent that it will keep the oils from seeping into the synthetic-fiber diapers (source).
-So there really isn’t anything to worry about.
+They believe if you use a good quality detergent, it will keep the oils from seeping into the synthetic-fiber diapers.

-It’s up to you whether you prep your diapers together or separately, but how exactly do you do it?
+It’s up to you whether you prep your diapers together or separately.
+But how do you do it?

-Here are instructions for prepping your cloth diapers, whether they are synthetic or natural fibers.
+Here are instructions for prepping your cloth diapers.

-Synthetic diapers include diapers made from microfiber, microfleece, polyester, microsuede, etc. These diapers are some of the simplest diapers to prep because they do not need to be washed more than once.
+Synthetic diapers include diapers made from microfiber, microfleece, polyester, microsuede, and other similar fabrics.
+These diapers are the simplest to prep because you don’t need to wash them more than once.
 They come already absorbent, so all you need to do is get off the dust and grime.

-To prep synthetic diapers, simply run them through one wash cycle on the hottest water setting possible.
-Use the recommended amount of cloth diaper safe detergent, then dry in the dryer.
+To prep synthetic diapers, run them through one wash cycle on the hottest water setting possible.
+Use the recommended amount of cloth-diaper-safe detergent, then dry in the dryer.
 That’s all it takes for these cloth diapers to be ready to use!

 Diapers made from natural fibers, such as cotton and hemp, take a bit more work to prep before they are ready to use on your baby.
-That’s because the natural oils need to be washed out of them as much as possible to ensure they are absorbent and won’t simply repel your baby’s urine.
+The natural oils need to be washed out of them as much as possible to ensure they are absorbent and won’t simply repel your baby’s urine.

 Here's What I Do

-Now you can have your baby wear the diapers before they have reached their full absorbency if you need to (source).
-Just be prepared that the diaper might leak until it has gone through a few more wash cycles.
+Your baby can wear the diapers before they have reached their full absorbency.
+But be prepared that the diaper might leak until it has gone through a few more wash cycles.

 Here are a few more scenarios you might run into.

-Most moms choose to treat bamboo diapers as if they are synthetic since the natural oils have been removed during the processing of the plant.
-So, all you need to do before using them is wash them once in hot water with detergent, then dry in the dryer.
-This also goes for bamboo blends such as charcoal bamboo and bamboo/microfiber blends.
+Most moms treat bamboo diapers like other synthetic options since the natural oils are removed during processing.
+So, all you need to do before using them is wash them once in hot water with detergent, then dry them in the dryer.
+This also goes for bamboo blends such as charcoal bamboo and bamboo microfiber blends.

-Charcoal diapers are usually made from bamboo and can be prepped in the same way as other bamboo diapers.
+Charcoal diapers are usually made from bamboo and can be prepped like other bamboo diapers.
 However, while you might choose to prep your other diapers together, it can be a good idea to put these through their first wash cycle by themselves.

-That’s because some charcoal inserts contain a gray dye to give them their color.
-This dye can wash out of the charcoal inserts and onto your other diapers if you aren’t careful.
-While this won’t affect the absorbency of the diapers, it can affect how they look.
+Some charcoal inserts contain a gray dye to give them their color.
+If you aren’t careful, this dye can wash out of the charcoal inserts and onto your other diapers.
+While this won’t affect the diapers’ absorbency, it can affect how they look.

-If you have already prepped your charcoal inserts together with other diapers and notice some color runoff, don’t freak out.
+Don’t freak out if you have already prepped your charcoal inserts with other diapers and notice some color runoff.
 This change is typically not permanent, and the dye should come out within a few washes.

-Diaper covers do not need any special attention.
-You can prep them along with your synthetic diapers by washing them once in hot water and detergent, followed by running them once through the dryer to seal PUL (Polyurethane Laminate), the waterproof fabric found inside most cloth diaper covers.
+Diaper covers don’t need any special attention.
+You can prep them along with your synthetic diapers by washing them once in hot water and detergent, then running them once through the dryer to seal the polyurethane laminate (PUL), the waterproof fabric found inside most cloth diaper covers.

-Note that long-term, it is best to air dry covers instead of putting them in the dryer as it will help prolong the life of your cloth diaper covers and prevent the PUL from cracking and delaminating.
+Note that in the long term, it is best to air dry covers instead of putting them in the dryer, as it will help prolong the life of your cloth diaper covers and prevent the PUL from cracking and delamination.

-Before you put pre-loved diapers on your baby, you are going to want to do a bleach soak.
+Before you put pre-loved diapers on your baby, you will want to do a bleach soak.
 This will kill any yeast, bacteria, or stink that might have come over from the diaper’s previous owners.